bitsol/minimal-mistakes/_posts/2018-01-16-raspberry-pickings.markdown

 #### Purchasing
 [Adafruit](https://www.adafruit.com) sells these at the MSRP: $5 for the regular, and $10 the wireless board.
 However, this comes with one caveat: you can only purchase one at a time.

 Why do the Raspberry Pi resellers place buying limits?
+A Raspberry Pi engineer named James Hughes seems to be the most active in the community on this topic.

-As James Hughes, a Raspberry Pi engineer, [put it](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=176662#p1221364): "You can buy Zero's in quantity, if you commit to large scale purchasing (1000's), and you will pay more than the individual price (i.e. > $10 for the Pi0W).
+As Hughes (2017) [put it](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=176662#p1221364): "You can buy Zero's in quantity, if you commit to large scale purchasing (1000's), and you will pay more than the individual price (i.e. > $10 for the Pi0W).
 Basically, a deal with the Foundation."

 This implies that the Foundation makes a very small profit margin off the Zero at the $10 price, and the quantity is limited to encourage people to purchase the more expensive models.